Last editedMay 20224 min read

 While the layout and format of the Service Agreement is flexible, it must do the following:

-- Allow for at least 14 days’ notice to the customer if the Debit User changes any terms of the Service Agreement or the debit arrangement.
+Allow for at least 14 business days' notice to the customer if the Debit User changes any terms of the Service Agreement or the debit arrangement.

 Payment terms must be included in the Service Agreement.
 Depending on the service provided, this could be a fixed amount taken at set intervals, or variable amounts depending on the bill.